UCI-MIND/Address-to-UW-Madison-ADI/README.md

 This script uses a 4-step procedure to obtain ADI scores for US addresses:

 1. Load addresses
+    * Utilizes a local spreadsheet file (filled out by you)
 2. Obtain latitude/longitude coordinates for each address
     * Utilizes the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview)
 3. Use each address's latitude/longitude coordinates to look up its corresponding US Census FIPS code
-    * Utilizes the free & public [US FCC Area API](https://geo.fcc.gov/api/census/#!/block/get_block_find)
+    * Utilizes the free & public [US FCC Block API](https://geo.fcc.gov/api/census/#!/block/get_block_find)
 4. Use each address's FIPS code to look up its ADI scores
-    * Utilizes a pre-downloaded CSV file from the [University of Wisconsin, Madison Neighborhood Atlas](https://www.neighborhoodatlas.medicine.wisc.edu/)
+    * Utilizes pre-downloaded CSV files from the [University of Wisconsin, Madison Neighborhood Atlas](https://www.neighborhoodatlas.medicine.wisc.edu/)

 # Prerequisites

 ## Python environment

-This script was written using [Python 3.12.4](https://www.python.org/downloads/release/python-3124/).
+This script was written using [Python 3.12](https://www.python.org/downloads/).
 UCI MIND does not guarantee that it will work on older Python versions.

 We highly recommend using a [virtual environment](https://docs.python.org/3/library/venv.html) to run this script, as it relies on some third-party Python packages.
 After cloning the repository, open a terminal window in the repository's root folder and run the following commands to prepare your virtual environment: